zepdev/zeppelin-element-library/README.md

 </script>
 ```

-### For Developers

-To update guidelines we use theme.json as a single source of truth.
-When updates are made to this file, please make sure to run the following code to build a new theme.scss file that makes the json file available for use in scss.;
-'''
-yarn convert
-'''
+## Development for publishing on npm

+There are a few main parts to this project for use in the npm package;

+1. Sketch Files - Update sketch files at src/assets/sketches/ and 'yarn bundle' will move it to the folder assets/sketch/ for you automatically.

+2. Fonts - Update fonts at src/assets/fonts and 'yarn bundle' will move it to the folder assets/fonts/ for you automatically.

+3. Logos - Update logos at src/assets/logos (please add them as a zip file) and 'yarn bundle' will move it to the folder assets/logos/ for you automatically.

+4. Icons - Update icons at src/assets/icons and 'yarn bundle' will zip and move it to the folder assets/icons/ for you automatically.

+5. zel.css - please do not touch this file - This file is made by 'yarn build' and then automatically moved renamed and moved to the main folder by 'yarn bundle' for npm packaging.

+6. guidelines.json - Update this file at src/assets/themes/guidelines.json and it will automatically be moved to the main folder by 'yarn bundle' for npm packings.
+Please do not touch the guidelines.json file in the root folder.
+If you make any changes made to src/assets/themes/guideslines.json please make sure to run 'yarn convert' to convert this file to a guidelines.scss file that can be used to make the zeppelin element library css.

-Nested variables can be accessed as 'map-deep-get($theme, "breakpoints", "xs")' (see _variables.scss).
+Note on 'yarn convert': Nested variables can be accessed as 'map-deep-get(\$guideliness, "breakpoints", "xs")' (see \_variables.scss).

+7. bundle - This folder contains all complied javascript for ZEL.
+It is made automatically by 'yarn build' and then renamed and moved by 'yarn bundle' for npm packaging.